Rithvik1124/Content-Extraction-Using-FireCrawl/README.md

 This Python script is a utility tool designed to extract **only the main content** (in Markdown format) from a list of web pages using the [Firecrawl API](https://firecrawl.dev/).
 It’s ideal for developers or researchers looking to **scrape article-like content** without all the extra page noise (ads, navbars, etc.).

+### This is a small and specific code built around a particular API, and feedback, feature requests, or contributions are always appreciated.
+Feel free to open issues or PRs if you have ideas or spot something that can be improved!

 > ⚙️ This project fits into a niche space in web scraping — extracting **semantic, clean content** from webpages using a headless browser + AI combination (via Firecrawl).

 ---